 Sidelights.
 There aren't a whole lot of sites in the District related to baseball other than Nationals Park itself.
 The Ellipse, just south of the White House on the National Mall, has baseball fields.
 (If you've ever seen the original 1951 version of The Day the Earth Stood Still, that's where Klaatu's ship landed.)

-The Redskins played there from 1937 to 1960, and won the NFL Championship there in 1937 and 1942, although only the ’42 title game was played there.
+The Washington Redskins played at Griffith Stadium from 1937 to 1960, and won the NFL Championship while playing there in 1937 and 1942, although only the '42 title game was played there.
 There was another NFL title game played there, in 1940, but the Redskins were beaten by the Chicago Bears – 73-0.
-(Nope, that’s not a typo: Seventy-three to nothing.
-Most points by one team in one game in NFL history, slightly ahead of the ‘Skins’ 72-49 victory over the Giants at RFK in 1966.)
+(Nope, that's not a typo: Seventy-three to nothing.
+Most points by one team in one game in NFL history, slightly ahead of the 'Skins' 72-41 victory over the Giants at RFK in 1966.)

 * Robert F. Kennedy Memorial Stadium.
 Originally named District of Columbia Stadium (or "D.C.
 Stadium"), the Redskins played there first, from 1961 to 1996.
 The new Senators opened there in 1962, and President John F. Kennedy threw out the first ball at the stadium that would be renamed for his brother Bobby in 1969.
 (There was a JFK Stadium in Philadelphia, formerly Municipal Stadium, where the new arena, the Wells Fargo Center, now stands.)

-The Nats played the 2005, ’06 and ’07 seasons at RFK.
+The Nats played the 2005, '06 and '07 seasons at RFK.
 D.C.
-United, the most successful franchise in Major League Soccer (although they’re lousy at the moment), have played there since MLS was founded in 1996, winning the league title, the MLS Cup, 4 times, including 3 of the first 4.
-Previously, in the North American Soccer League, RFK was home to the Washington Diplomats, featuring Dutch legend Johan Cruyff.
+United, the most successful franchise in Major League Soccer (although they're lousy at the moment), have played there since MLS was founded in 1996, winning the league title, the MLS Cup, 4 times, including 3 of the 1st 4, and were the 1st U.S.-based team to win the tournament now known as the CONCACAF Champions League, in 1998.
+Previously, in the North American Soccer League, RFK was home to the Washington Diplomats, featuring the late Dutch legend Johan Cruyff.
 And the Beatles played there on their final tour, on August 15, 1966.

-With the Nats and ‘Skins gone, United are the only team still playing there, and plans for a new stadium for them are on hold, so it will still be possible to see a sporting event at RFK Stadium for the next few years.
+With the Nats and 'Skins gone, United are the only team still playing there, so it is still possible to see a sporting event at RFK Stadium for at least another year.
 2400 East Capitol Street SE.
 Orange Line or Blue Line to Stadium-Armory.
 (The D.C.
 Armory, headquarters of the District of Columbia National Guard, is that big brown arena-like thing across the parking lot.)

 * Uline Arena/Washington Coliseum.
-This building was home to the District’s first NBA team, the Washington Capitols, from 1946 to 1951.
-They reached the 1949 NBA Finals, losing to the Minneapolis Lakers of George Mikan, and were the first pro team coached by Red Auerbach.
-Firing him was perhaps the dumbest coaching change in NBA history: By the time Red coached the Boston Celtics to their first NBA title in 1957, the Capitols had been out of business for 6 years.
+This building was home to the District's 1st NBA team, the Washington Capitols, from 1946 to 1951.
+They reached the 1949 NBA Finals, losing to the Minneapolis Lakers of George Mikan, and were the 1st pro basketball team coached by Red Auerbach, who'd played in the city for George Washington University.
+Firing him was perhaps the dumbest coaching change in NBA history: By the time Red coached the Boston Celtics to their 1st NBA title in 1957, the Capitols had been out of business for 6 years.

-The Coliseum was last used for sports in 1970 by the Washington Caps (not "Capitols," not "Capitals," just "Caps")of the ABA.
-It was the site of the first Beatles concert in the U.S. (aside from their appearance on The Ed Sullivan Show 2 nights before), on February 11, 1964.
+The Coliseum was last used for sports in 1970 by the Washington Caps (not "Capitols," not "Capitals," just "Caps") of the ABA.
+It was the site of the 1st Beatles concert in the U.S. (aside from their appearance on The Ed Sullivan Show 2 nights before), on February 11, 1964.